Reasons to visit Aruba – the happy island escape we all need

 Year round dreamy temperatures

-Aruba sits below the hurricane belt making it a safe year-round destination – a very appealing offering in this part of the world.
+Aruba sits below the hurricane belt making it a safe year-round destination and one of the best islands to visit – a very appealing offering in this part of the world.

 Even though rainfall and some storms are common between September and December, the warm temperates stay for the whole year (except between mid-high 20c on average) and showers, in those months, are often short.
 It’s a destination you can be planning to visit anytime, and good weather is a pretty sure bet.